 Do you run articles that have appeared elsewhere?

 No. The one exception is that we occasionally run excerpts of books, but this is rare.
-We do not run articles that have already appeared on a Web site.
-However, if you have an informative Web site about a topic, you could write an article about that topic.
+We do not run articles that have already appeared on your personal website or a website other than the LJ site.
+However, if you have an informative website about a topic, you could write an article about that topic.